-Tissue Engineering | An interdisciplinary field of research that deals with technologies for growing and cultivating artificial tissues as well as the development of tissue-replacement systems for the substitution of or assistance to tissues and organs, and the development of test systems for drug development.
+Tissue Engineering & Artificial Organs | An interdisciplinary field of research that deals with technologies for growing and cultivating artificial tissues as well as the development of tissue-replacement routines.
+Support of organs where the interaction of blood with materials is of utmost importance.